Debt & Credit Help Bankruptcy

 Are there any benefits to bankruptcy?

 There are certain benefits to filing for bankruptcy.
-This includes consolidating your debt or having it discharged, getting to keep your home, car, and retirement funds under Chapter 7 and Chapter 13 bankruptcy filings, and ending debt collection attempts.
+This includes consolidating your debt or having it discharged, keeping your home, car, and retirement funds (in certain cases) under Chapter 7 and Chapter 13 bankruptcy filings, and ending debt collection attempts.
 However, bankruptcy has its downsides, including harming your credit score and making it difficult to borrow money in the future.

 What can you lose if you file for bankruptcy?

-Depending on the type of bankruptcy you file, you may lose your home, vehicle, and other valuable assets.
+Depending on the type of bankruptcy you file, you may lose your valuable assets.
 When you file for bankruptcy, you’re assigned to the U.S. Trustee Program, which oversees your case and communicates with your creditors.
 Your trustee may be required to sell certain items to pay your debt.

 How long does it take to rebuild credit after bankruptcy?